UFST-appudvikling/ticketauth-android/docs/README.md

 browser tabs and utility activities.
 Call TicketAuth.setHostActivity in the OnCreate method of your app's MainActivity (or whatever activity you wish to launch TicketAuth related intents from).
-Upon calling TicketAuth.setHostActivity the library will update activity launchers, but it is the apps responsebility to make sure it gets called after configuration changes etc (that recreate the host apps activity).
+Upon calling TicketAuth.setHostActivity the library will update activity launchers, but it is the apps responsibility to make sure it gets called after configuration changes etc (that recreate the host apps activity).

 In your apps MainActivity onCreate method add this:
 ```kotlin